equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

 The `build` section of the spec contains configuration needed during build (CI part) of the components.
 In this section you can specify build secrets, which is needed when pulling from locked registries, or cloning from locked repositories.

-Add the secrets to Radix config on the branch in your repository defined in `Config Branch` for your application.
+Add the secrets to Radix config `radixconfig.yaml` in the branch defined as `Config Branch` for your application.
 This will trigger a new build.
 This build will fail as no specified build secret has been set.
 You will now be able to set the secret **values** in the configuration section of your app in the Radix Web Console.

 To ensure that multiline build secrets are handled ok by the build, **all** build secrets are passed base-64 encoded.
 This means that you will need to base-64 decode them before use: